-The Financial Information has been prepared in accordance with IFRSs which comprise all standards and interpretations approved by the IASB, the disclosure requirements of the Hong Kong Companies Ordinance and [•].
+The Financial Information has been prepared in accordance with IFRSs which comprise all standards and interpretations approved by the IASB, the disclosure requirements of the Hong Kong Companies Ordinance and the applicable disclosure provisions of the Rules Governing the Listing of Securities (the "Listing Rules") on the GEM of the Stock Exchange.
 All IFRSs effective for the accounting periods commencing from 1 January 2013, together with the relevant transitional provisions, have been early adopted by the Group in the preparation of the Financial Information throughout the Relevant Periods.